chupacubra/garry_station/README.md

 !!!think through!!!

-CRIT/SHOCK, ragdolise a person without data loss or SWEP;
+CRIT/SHOCK, ragdolise a person without data loss or SWEP; - some paralyze effect created

 The system of organs and bones.
 Do we need organs at all?
 Slowing down and increasing spread with broken bones;